 What happens to my data if I stop using the app or delete it?

 It's yours.
 You can erase everything from inside the app (About → Erase All Data).
 If you delete the app, your local copy goes with it; your iCloud copy follows your normal iCloud data controls.
-Because nothing is on a PMG server, there's no account for us to close and no copy of your data for us to keep.
+Because nothing is on a PMG server, there's no account for me to close and no copy of your data for me to keep.

 Does it read my Apple Health / Apple Watch data?